ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 **Install Circlator**

-Circlator will circularize assemblies at the origin for better comparisons to published assemblies.
+Circlator will rotate circular assemblies so that the genome starts at a standard gene (*dnaA* usually ) for better comparisons to published assemblies. <br>

 <details>

 ```bash